-Unemployment insurance offers temporary financial assistance to employees who lost their jobs through no fault of their own; providing a safety net for them & their families during times of unemployment.
+Unemployment insurance offers temporary financial assistance to employees who lost their jobs through no fault of their own; providing a safety net for them and their families during times of unemployment.

-Depending upon your previous earnings, your weekly benefit amount will be between $63 and $454.
-Most Texans receive unemployment benefits for up to 26 weeks.
+Depending upon your previous earnings, your weekly benefit amount will be between $68 and $507.
+Most Texans receive jobless benefits for up to 26 weeks.

 You may submit an application for unemployment benefits online or if you wish to file by phone, call a Tele-Center at 800-939-6631 to speak to a customer service representative.

-Funding is limited, so you must complete and submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by March 15th for priority consideration.
+Since funding is limited, you must complete and submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by March 15th for priority consideration.